zanetagebka/nua-screeners/backend/README.md

 The output maybe be something like:

 ```
-Dr. O'Driscoll is available
+Dr. Kim is available
-Dr. O'Connell is available
+Dr. May is available
 ```

+# On Site Pair Programming

+After you've submitted your solution, we'll review and organise a pair programming session in our Dublin office where we'll discuss your code.
+We'll also introduce a new requirement for the application and work through it together.